JohnPMeis/JohnPMeis/README.md

-What's up my Glip Glops!!
+What's up my Glip Glops!!/n
-Welcome to GitHub Dimension C-137
+Welcome to GitHub Dimension C-137/n
 I will be your Rick err...
 Host, for this repository.
 I am currently pursusing my degree in Cybersecurity @ Collin College.
 I have so far been able to accomplich my Cisco CCNA, CCST, and Splunk User certifications.